harharkh/mayda/README.md

 ratios depending on the distribution of the integers.
 Overall performance is comparable to the fastest (known) libraries in any language.

-Compiling `mayda` requires the **nightly** compiler and CPU support for the SSE2 instruction set (any Intel or AMD processor manufactured after 2003).
-The basic approach is further described in [Zukowski2006] and [Lemire2015].
+Compiling `mayda` requires a **nightly** compiler and CPU support for the SSE2 instruction set (any Intel or AMD processor manufactured after 2003).
+The compiler version is further specified in `./rust-toolchain` for reproducibility.
+The basic approach is described in [Zukowski2006] and [Lemire2015].

 ### Documentation